netifi/netifi-quickstart-spring/README.md

 * [Docker](https://docs.docker.com/install/)

 ## Getting Started
-Follow the steps below to
+Follow the steps below to get a client and service communicating via Proteus in just a few short minutes.

 1. In a new terminal window, pull the latest Proteus Broker Docker image by running the following command: